samuel-lab/AMLB-Advanced-Machine-Learning-Builder/README.md

 ## Introduction

 AMLB (Advanced Machine Learning Builder) is an intuitive Python application that empowers users to build, train, and visualize machine learning models through a graphical interface.
-Built to bridge the gap between data science expertise and end-user accessibility, AMLB provides a robust environment for data preparation, feature engineering, model selection,

-and performance evaluation, making it an essential tool for both beginner and experienced data enthusiasts.
+Built to bridge the gap between data science expertise and end-user accessibility, AMLB provides a robust environment for data preparation, feature engineering, model selection,and performance evaluation, making it an essential tool for both beginner and experienced data enthusiasts.

 ## Project Images